 - reclassified between financial and tax reporting.
 These reclassifications have no effect on net assets or net asset value per share. - E. Use of Estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of increases and decreases in net assets during the reporting period.
 Actual results could differ from those estimates. - F. Redemption Fee: The Fund charges a 2.00% redemption fee to shareholders who redeem shares held 180 days or less.
-Such fees are retained by the Fund and accounted for as an addition to paid-in capital. - During the six months ended April 30, 2016, the Fund retained \$64 in redemption fees. - G. Events Subsequent to the Fiscal Period End: In preparing the financial statements as of April 30, 2016, management considered the impact of subsequent events for potential recognition or disclosure in the financial statements.
+Such fees are retained by the Fund and accounted for as an addition to paid-in capital. - During the six months ended April 30, 2017, the Fund retained \$1,267 in redemption fees. - G. New Accounting Pronouncement: In October 2016, the U.S. Securities and Exchange Commission adopted new rules and amended existing rules (together, "final rules") intended to modernize the reporting and disclosure of information by registered investment companies.
+In part, the final rules amend Regulation S-X and require standardized, enhanced disclosure about derivatives in investment company financial statements, as well as other amendments.
+The compliance date for the amendments to Regulation S-X is August 1, 2017.
+Management is currently evaluating the impact that the adoption of the amendments to Regulation S-X will have on the financial statements and related disclosures. - H. Events Subsequent to the Fiscal Period End: In preparing the financial statements as of April 30, 2017, management considered the impact of subsequent events for potential recognition or disclosure in the financial statements.